DimsumPanda/learn-more-python-the-hard-way/Part3_DataStructuresAndAlgorithms/ex13-single-linked-lists/README.md

 ## Run Tests

 You can either run `pytest` which will run run all files of the form test_*.py or *_test.py in the current directory and its subdirectories.
-More generally, it follows standard [https://docs.pytest.org/en/7.4.x/explanation/goodpractices.html#test-discovery](test discovery rules).
+More generally, it follows standard [test discovery rules](https://docs.pytest.org/en/7.4.x/explanation/goodpractices.html#test-discovery).
 ```
 pytest
 ```